XinLIU56/xinliu56.github.io/_pages/research.md

 ## _Working Paper_

+**Aging, Divering or Converging?
+The Race between Demographics and Technology**

 **Fertility Effects of Parental Early Retirement**

 **Backfire of Female Labor Protection: Evidence from China**, with Jiawen Liu